caleb-collar/QuickFile/README.md

 - Compile: ```javac -cp "lib/*" src/*.java```
 - Run (client): ```java -cp "src:lib/*" Driver```
 - Run (server): ```java -cp "src:lib/*" Server```

+### Usage

+Drag and drop files into the GUI to send them over LAN directly to the root of the server.

+The client will automatically find a running server instance after launching the Driver as long as the client and server are on the same LAN.

+There are multiple strategy patterns to choose from for handling file inputs including a recursive extraction of `.zip` files.

+Use the ```.ignoreExtensions``` file like a `.gitignore` with the Filter strategy.

+The `view` menu contains multiple themes to fit your workspace.

+By default, the system binds to port 54321.